Aldous Huxley

 Lady Chatterley’s Lover – DH Lawrence (1928)

-Lady Chatterley's Lover by D.H.
-Lawrence explores love, class divides, and human passion in a provocative tale challenging societal norms.
+Lady Chatterley’s Lover by D.H.
+Lawrence is a controversial novel exploring love, class, and passion in postwar England, challenging social and sexual norms.

 Alice Sebold